rollingedit/YouTube-Album-Splitter/README.md

 3. Double-click it.
 4. Paste the YouTube video link when it asks.
 5. Press Enter.
-6. Paste another link to process another upload, or press Enter with no link to close.
+6. Paste another link to process another upload, type `aac` to convert existing Opus files to AAC `.m4a`, or press Enter with no link to close.

 Finished songs are saved into a `YouTube Album Splitter Songs` folder next to the `.bat` file.
 Each pasted link gets its own album subfolder, so uploads do not mix together.